MPacres/nb/README.md

         - notifications

  - cd users
- - run "composer install"
+ - run "composer install"  (if you do not have composer you need to run it inside the container, go to the EXTRA STEP at the bottom of read.me)
  - cd ..
  - cd notifications
- - run "composer install"
+ - run "composer install" (if you do not have composer you need to run it inside the container, go to the EXTRA STEP at the bottom of read.me)
  - cd ..
  - you should be returned in the project root directory